Warner Shook: Biography

-In 1993, Shook was named the artistic director of Seattle's Intiman Theater, a post he held until 1999.
+In 1993, Shook was named the artistic director of Seattle's Intiman Theatre, a post he held until 1999.
 Shook directed The Kentucky Cycle which made its world premiere at the Intiman Theater, before moving onto the Mark Taper Forum and eventually Broadway.
 The production won a Pulitzer Prize for drama in 1992.
 Shook has also directed productions of Enchanted April, Lillian Hellman's The Little Foxes, and Edward Albee's The Goat, or Who Is Sylvia?.

 On television, Shook has directed episodes of Tales from the Darkside and Monsters.